Last Updated 8/23/2023

 - Rapidly increasing loss ratios because of increases in claims payments and DCC expenses.

 - The development of a large reserve deficiency.

 The NAIC published a report in 2004 that showed both the combined and loss ratios had steadily trended upwards since 1994 before declining in 2002.
-In 2018, the direct loss and DDC ratio was 68.4%, before increasing to 79.94% in 2019.
-Direct losses and direct defense and cost containment expenses in 2019 both increased over the 2018 figures.
-Direct premiums written and earned also increased in 2019 from 2018 figures.
+In 2020, the direct loss and DDC ratio was 78.26%, this decreased in 2021 to 74.23%.
+Direct losses incurred increased and direct defense and cost containment expenses decreased in 2021 when compared to the 2020 figures.
+Direct premiums written and earned also increased in 2021 from 2020 figures.

 State insurance regulators have evaluated the availability and affordability of medical professional liability insurance in the past.
 An example of this is the 2004 report, Medical Malpractice Insurance Report: A Study of Market Conditions and Potential Solutions to the Recent Crisis.

 To better understand claims associated with medical professional liability insurance, some states require closed claims to be reported to the state insurance department.
 In 2010, NAIC membership adopted a Guideline for Implementation of Medical Professional Liability Closed Claim Reporting (#1077), which made recommendations for implementing the NAIC's Medical Professional Liability Closed Claim Reporting Model Law (#77).

 Artificial Intelligence and Liability in Medicine: Balancing Safety and Innovation